-(This was apparently for the LA Weekly–hence the royal we– for an end of year issue.
-Never submitted it, however.
-I never did like retrospectives.)
+[This was apparently for the LA Weekly--hence the royal we, which was a Brick's Picks schtick--for an end of year issue.
+Seems I never submitted it, however.
+I never did like retrospectives.
+Stubborn.]

 Listening to Trane‘s My Favorite Things, and figured it was time to come up with a favorite things list ourselves.
 So here’s a bunch of things we really dug, jazz-wise (more or less) in 2010.
 In no particular order…we always hated ten best things lists, like why ten?
 Why is everyone so stuck on tens of things?
 Did Babylonians write their six favorite things?
 Do the Piraha* have no favorite things at all?
 When it come to favorite things why can’t we like nine or eleven or two hundred and seventeen?
 What if you like everything?
 Or nothing?